-The powerful high-tech brush bar is armed with short, stiff bristles to penetrate deep into carpets and remove the maximum amount of dog hair and dirt, but without compromising performance on hard floors.
+The powerful high-tech brush bar is armed with short, stiff bristles to penetrate deep into carpets and remove the maximum amount of pet hair and dirt, but without compromising performance on hard floors.

-The Dyson DC65 Animal Complete also comes with some fantastic accessories for vacuuming dog hair:
+The Dyson DC65 Animal Complete also comes with some fantastic accessories:

-- Tangle free mini turbine tool: works by using two brushes on counter-rotating heads which simultaneously beat dog hair out of carpet fibres and create powerful airflow to suck it up efficiently – without allowing the dog hair getting tangled up around the mechanism.
+- Tangle free mini turbine tool: works by using two brushes on counter-rotating heads which simultaneously grab pet hair out of carpet fibres and create powerful airflow to suck it up efficiently – without allowing the dog hair getting tangled up around the mechanism.
 This works excellently for cleaning upholstery and for shifting stubborn dog hair from carpets.